jekyll/jekyll/SECURITY.md

 The Jekyll security team will respond to your submission and notify you whether it has been confirmed by the team.
 Your confidentiality is kindly requested as we work on a fix.
 We will provide our patch to you to test and verify that the vulnerability has been closed.
 Once a fix is verified, we will release PATCH versions of the supported MINOR versions and assign a CVE to the vulnerability.
 You will receive credit in our release post.
-Once the patched version has been released, we will no longer request confidentiality and welcome you sharing with the community how you found the vulnerability.
+Once the patched version has been released, we will no longer request you to maintain confidentiality and you may choose to share details on how you found the vulnerability, with the community.